OpenDocCN/python-code-anls/docs/hf-tfm/models----layoutlmv2----tokenization_layoutlmv2.py.md

         Args:
             text (`str`, `List[str]`, `List[List[str]]`):
                 The first sequence to be encoded.
-This can be a string, a list of strings, or a list of lists of strings. text_pair (`List[str]` or `List[int]`, *optional*):
+This can be a string, a list of strings or a list of list of strings. text_pair (`List[str]` or `List[int]`, *optional*):
                 Optional second sequence to be encoded.
-This can be a list of strings (words of a single example) or a list of lists of strings (words of a batch of examples).
+This can be a list of strings (words of a single example) or a list of list of strings (words of a batch of examples).
         """

+        # Backward compatibility for 'truncation_strategy', 'pad_to_max_length'
-        # 获取填充和截断策略以及其他参数，用于向后兼容性
+        # 获取填充和截断策略以及其他相关参数
         padding_strategy, truncation_strategy, max_length, kwargs = self._get_padding_truncation_strategies(
             padding=padding,
             truncation=truncation,